Steinz0/FootBallGame-Apprentissage/README.md

  - name
  - email
  - password
- - iDlogs : lists of all party ids
+ - iDlogs : lists of all party IDs
  - id : Generate by MongoDB

 ### Orders